 - Can you write a program to count the number of leaf nodes in a binary tree?

 If you’re into coding, you’ll understand the difference between a functionally correct program and an efficient and functionally correct one.
 Interviewers look for candidates who can write efficient programs that run fast and use minimal resources.
-If you feel your skills are rusty, then make sure you brush up on how to optimize code.
+If you feel your coding skills are rusty, then make sure you brush up on how to optimize code.

 Questions on Computer Science Fundamentals